 Brent Council is in the process of working with schools to expand SEN provision for Brent resident children.
 The growth in Brent's population is reflected in the increasing demand for school places.
-Numbers of four year olds on school rolls are expected to rise strongly over the next three to four years as demonstrated in the table below.
+Numbers of four year olds on school rolls are expected to rise strongly over the next three to four years.
 With a growth in the overall school population there will be corresponding growth in children with SEN needing specialist provision.